 Once the pockets are in and the gusset is sewn put the lining aside.

-Sewing The Inner Zipper P
+Sewing The Inner Zipper Pocket

 This is perhaps my favorite pocket to make, it works in nearly any bag.
 But I have to say it's not the easiest to try and explain.
 I will do my best, but expect a video tutorial soon.

 You will need to cut four rectangles that are 13 3/4″ and as wide as the main piece of the bag, there is a cutting line mark in your pattern.